technomancy/emacs-starter-kit/README.markdown

 ## Upgrading

+Users of the old version of the Starter Kit should be able to upgrade by deleting the starter-kit-specific files out of <tt>~/.emacs.d/</tt>:

+    $ rm -rf ~/.emacs.d/init.el ~/.emacs.d/elpa-to-submit/ ~/.emacs.d/starter-kit-*.el

-Users of the old version of the Starter Kit should be able to upgrade with little fuss; the main difference is that the new one doesn't pull in a bunch of other package.el dependencies; users may pick and choose which they want.
+The main difference is that the new one doesn't pull in a bunch of other package.el dependencies; users may pick and choose which they want.
 It's also more modular, so language-specific starter kit modules must be installed separately.
 User-specific and host-specific files are still honored.

 ## Copyright